 - Social and Emotional Competence of Children

 MFN provides training, capacity building, and other quality assurance services related to promoting the development of the protective factors in homes and early care and education settings.
-For more information about the Strengthening Families Approach, visit the Center for the Study of Social Policy’s website at http://www.cssp.org/reform/strengtheningfamilies/about.
+For more information about the Strengthening Families Approach, visit the Center for the Study of Social Policy’s website.

 One of the ways MFN helps parents and other caregivers learn about the protective factors is through Parent Cafés.
-Parent cafés are two-hour, structured get-togethers that engage parents and other adults in meaningful conversations about what matters most to families with young children and how to build protective factors at home and in early childhood settings.
+These are two-hour, structured get-togethers that engage parents and other adults in meaningful conversations about what matters most to families with young children and how to build protective factors at home and in early childhood settings.
 At Parent Cafés, those who care for young children share information and ideas that can help them to take care of themselves, develop strong relationships with children, and strengthen families.
-For more information about Parent Cafés and for information on Parent Café Facilitator and/or Table Host training, please contact Gail Guillard at email@example.com.
+MFN provides Parent Café Facilitator training for representatives from organizations interested in offering Parent Cafés.
+For more information about Parent Cafés and Parent Café Facilitator training, please contact email@example.com.